 Our partners mainly comprise users of Government properties under the Agency's purview and agents for works and management.
-The former include bureaux and departments accommodated in JUBs and tenants in Government quarters as well as non-Governmental organisations (NGOs) and private tenants in premises under our management.
+The former bureaux and departments include tenants accommodated in JUBs and in Government quarters as well as non-Governmental organisations (NGOs) and premises under our private tenants in management.
 Our agents include Architectural Services Department (ArchSD), Electrical and Mechanical Services Department (EMSD), Property Management Agents (PMAs) and real estate agents.